 Interpersonal, Health, and Organizational Communication

-Jennifer Scarduzio (Ph.D., Arizona State University) is an Assistant Professor in the Department of Communication.
+Jennifer Scarduzio (Ph.D., Arizona State University) is an Associate Professor in the Department of Communication.
 Her research examines the dark side of interpersonal, health, and organizational communication.
 She focuses on experiences of emotion, violence, identity, and wellness.
-Currently, she is working on multiple projects related to online, sexual harassment, intimate partner violence, and patient/provider communication.
+Currently, she is working on multiple projects related to online sexual harassment, intimate partner violence, and patient/provider communication.
 She has published in journals and books such as Communication Monographs, Management Communication Quarterly, Health Communication, Violence Against Women, Violence and Victims, the Journal of Interpersonal Violence, the International Journal of Sport Communication, and the Handbook of Health Communication, among others.
 Recent publications examine perceptions of NFL and UFC perpetrators of intimate partner violence and employee reporting of online sexual harassment on social networking sites such as Facebook, Instagram, and Snapchat.
-One of her current projects explores patient/provider communication between patients who experience intimate partner violence and health care professionals in the UK emergency departments during COVID-19.
+One of her current projects explores patient/provider communication between patients who experience intimate partner violence and health care professionals in the UK emergency departments.